BryonBurke/word_definer/README.md

   ## Known Bugs

-  _There are no known bugs
+  _There are no known bugs at this time

   ## Support and contact details